- About UNK

 A student failing to complete all course requirements and failing to officially withdraw from a class by the established deadline will receive a grade of F. Please refer to the Drop/Add Policy for a complete statement on withdrawal policies and procedures.

 Final grade reports are not sent to students at the end of the semester.
-Students may access grade reports online via MyBLUE.
-Students who need an "official" copy of their grade report may request a transcript via MyBLUE.
+Students may access grade reports, including official copies of their transcripts, via MyBLUE.

 A student may elect one course each semester (a summer session is considered as a semester) for which he/she chooses to be graded on the basis of credit/no credit.
 A student must declare the grading option at the time of registration.
 Credit/no credit refers only to a final grade in the course as recorded by the Registrar.
 Nothing will change in the content of the course and the course examinations.
 When a student completes the course, he/she will receive a letter grade.
 If that grade is at least a "C" the student will receive the credit for the course.
 If the letter grade is "C-" or lower, the student will receive no credit for the course.
 In either case, the student's GPA will not be affected.
 Students may elect this grading option, which is subject to the following restrictions: